mxaddict/www.codedmaster.com/content/blog/2026-01-25-a-look-back-at-coinhive.md

 tags = ["coinhive", "cryptocurrency", "monetization", "web development", "ethics", "security", "reflection"]
 +++

-A few years ago, I wrote an article about a service called Coinhive, framing it as a revolutionary way to monetize websites without resorting to annoying advertisements.
+Back in 2017, I wrote an article about a service called Coinhive, framing it as a revolutionary way to monetize websites without resorting to annoying advertisements.
 You can read my original,
 [optimistic take on it here](@/blog/2017-09-23-monetizing-websites-without-advertisements.md).
 At the time, the idea seemed brilliant: use a small fraction of a visitor's CPU